ajschumacher/emacs_python/README.md

 You can also run a shell inside Emacs, and it works much the same as outside.
 A contrast with `tmux` is that you don't have to switch modes to access the scrollback.
-For example, in an Emacs shell, `M-r` will search the command history. `C-r` will search back through the buffer, as it does throughout Emacs.
+For example, in an Emacs shell, `M-r` will search the command history, and `C-r` will search back through the buffer (as it does throughout Emacs).

     eg &